avinash-gupta-in/stm32f051-w5500-simple-http-server/README.md

-# STM32 W5500 HTTP WebServer
+# STM32 W5500 HTTP WebServer Example

 The Wiznet IO (Ethernet Offload) library comes with a simple and small HTTP web server code.
 In this chapter we will understand its structure and working.
 Then we will use it to serve a small webpage from our STM32 to a web browser that is running on our PC.